A Survey on Class-Agnostic Counting: Advancements from Reference-Based to Open-World Text-Guided Approaches: Existing Approaches

-Recently, Zhicheng et al. proposed CACViT~\cite{DBLP:conf/aaai/WangX0024}, a framework for CAC that leverages a single pre-trained standard Vision Transformer (ViT).
-This work highlights the practicality of using a plain ViT for CAC by introducing a novel "extract-and-match" paradigm, which eliminates the need for multiple feature extractors or post-processing for feature matching.
-Specifically, the authors demonstrated that the attention mechanism of ViT can not only extract features from both the query and exemplar images but also perform feature matching.
-By concatenating the query and exemplar tokens and inputting them into a basic ViT model, the self-attention process within the ViT is viewed as comprising two distinct groups: one involving self-attention and the other cross-attention.
-The self-attention component is responsible for extracting features from both the query and exemplar images, while the cross-attention facilitates the matching between them.
+\paragraph{CACViT} \csname rev1\endcsname{Recently, Zhicheng et al.~\cite{DBLP:conf/aaai/WangX0024} introduced a framework based on a pre-trained Vision Transformer (ViT) and an "extract-and-match" paradigm that removes the need for multiple feature extractors or post-processing.
+The attention mechanism in ViT is shown to handle both feature extraction and matching by processing concatenated query and exemplar tokens.
+Within the ViT, self-attention extracts features from both inputs, while cross-attention enables matching between them.}